unicorn-blocks/unicorn-hub/public/faq.md

 ## **When will the product be available?**
 We’re in final testing and gearing up for mass production.
 Pre‑order now to unlock VIP perks, including priority shipping at launch.

-## **How can I join the pre-order?**
+## **How can I reserve VIP spot?**
-Visit the [pre‑order](/pre-order) page and pay $5 to unlock VIP status.
-You’ll instantly receive a $70 launch coupon via email, and VIPs enjoy first‑batch, priority shipping at launch.
+Visit the [Reserve VIP Spot](/reserve-vip-spot) page and pay $5 to unlock VIP status.
+You'll instantly receive a $70 launch coupon via email, and VIPs enjoy first‑batch, priority shipping at launch.

 ## **What age group is Unicorn Blocks suitable for?**
 Our blocks are designed for children aged 3-8.
 Each block is crafted to ensure safety and fun, making it suitable for kids of all ages.